Healthy Homes Assessment Kingsley Heights

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st of July 2021?
-Landlords are now required to ensure that their Kingsley Heights rental properties meet the minimum Healthy Homes Standards within 90 days of a renewed or new tenancy and all private rentals must be fully compliant by 1 July 2024.
+Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to ensure their Kingsley Heights rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties must be completely in compliance by July 1st 2024.

 We can evaluate your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we will advise you or your property manager of any tasks required. needs to be done, and offer a report with all the information needed for your tenancy agreement’s Healthy Home Statement of Compliance.
+After assessment, we will advise you or your property manager about the tasks needed to be completed. needs to be done, and offer a report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements in the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of up to $7,200 plus additional healthy homes associated fines.
+Failure to fulfill the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and landlords who are not following the rules could be subject to fines of up to $7,200 in addition to any healthier homes connected fines.

-We are completely independent assessors of rental property, as well as fully qualified to evaluate each of Healthy Homes and Homefit.
+Our company is completely independent assessors of rental property, and are fully certified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6779